funvill/funvill.github.io/_posts/2008-03-28-php-strip-non-alphanumeric.md

 ---
-title: PHP strip non alphanumeric
+title: "PHP strip non alphanumeric"
 date: 2008-03-28 21:43:00
+categories:
+- Tips
-categories: Tips Development
+- Development
+slug: php-strip-non-alphanumeric

 ---

 On <a href="http://www.everydayfiction.com/">EveryDayFiction.com</a>, in the titles of the posts our editors insisted on including a non alphanumeric character.
 The little dot that separates the title from the author.
 This causes havoc with a lot of my scripts and is really freaking annoying.